 • Other union-free polices

 Each participant will be eligible to receive 2.75 HRCI credits per weekly session

 Attendance and Requirements:

+The course will commence Friday, June 5th and run every Friday through June 19th.
 There will be 3 total sessions, each lasting 3 hours.
 Sessions will start at 9:00 AM.
 Participants should bring a copy of their company's employee handbook.

 Sessions are conveniently located at the EANJ Training Room.